The Magic of the 15Five Check-in & 1-on-1: Feedback That Actually Improves Employee Engagement and Performance

 Many companies are shifting away from outdated once-a-year performance reviews to forward thinking continuous feedback models– a large growth and development strategy that includes real time feedback, check-ins and 1-on-1s, performance reviews (that can include self, manager and 360* feedback), and engagement surveys.

 15Five provides continuous feedback through our weekly Check-in and 1-on-1 features, recognition through High Fives, as well as more comprehensive development conversations through our quarterly or semi-annual Best-Self Review.
-Our software is commonly paired with comprehensive engagement survey platforms like Culture Amp to gauge baseline engagement scores and track trends as employees grow and develop.

 Companies that have a strong performance review process but don’t have a strong Check-in practice will struggle to see meaningful increases in engagement and productivity.
 Why?
 Team members don’t want to wait for development conversations once a year.
 And managers don’t want to wait until their next engagement survey to know where their team members are struggling.
 Companies that continually focus on growth and development and regularly gauge employee morale through recurring and effective 1-on-1 conversations will be able to respond to employee challenges and triumphs in real time instead of only once each year.
 Team members should also know where they stand at all times through continuous feedback given in their Weekly Check-in and 1-on-1s so come review time, there should be no surprises!